Future Designers • June 26 to August 14, 2026 • Fridays

 Purpose

 To spark imagination and introduce creative problem-solving by asking how an elephant could live in space.
-Children start thinking like young inventors—identifying real needs and translating abstract ideas into drawings.
+Activities are fun and engaging, helping children start thinking like young inventors—identifying real needs and translating abstract ideas into drawings.

 Class summary